 - In order to stop the cauldron, someone living has to jump into it and die themselves.

 - The last few parts of the film where the cauldron-born attack a group of soldiers.
 It is heavily implied that they have killed them.
+One could be forgiven for thinking the skeletons ate the soldiers, zombie-style.

 - Henwen almost has an Eye Scream moment when Creeper wants to burn her eye out with a coal.
 Later, her head is nearly cut off by an axe.